julianiff/living-styleguide/README.md

 ### `lerna add <dependency>`

-Adds new depdency to all subsequent packages [lerna add](https://github.com/lerna/lerna/tree/master/commands/add)
+Adds new depdency to all subsequent packages [lerna add](https://github.com/lerna/lerna/tree/master/commands/add) (For example styled-components needed to be installed as a dependency)

 ### `lerna add <dependency> --peer`

-Adds dependency as peer
+Adds dependencies as peerDependencies to all the packages.

 ### `lerna run dev`